Safe Planning in Dynamic Environments using Conformal Prediction: Problem Formulation

 We note that the function $c$ can encode collision avoidance, but also objectives such as tracking another agent.
-In our solution to Problem \ref{prob1}, we additionally achieve cost optimality in terms of a cost function $J$ (details below). \begin{remark} We assume that the control input $u_\tau$ and the state $x_\tau$ do not change the distribution of $(Y_0,Y_1,\hdots)\sim\mathcal{D}$.
-This is a simplifying assumption that approximately holds when the system takes conservative control actions.
-We will later comment on ways to deal with such distribution shifts. \end{remark}
+In our solution to Problem \ref{prob1}, we additionally achieve cost optimality in terms of a cost function $J$ (details below).